View the count of clones frequency group in Seurat or SCE object

 The column header used for faceting the graph

-A character vector defining the desired order of elements
+A character vector defining the desired order of elements of the

 Convert the stacked bars into relative proportion